Conscience vote: New Zealand

-In the New Zealand Parliament, conscience votes differ from party votes in that MPs must physically enter a lobby to vote on a motion rather than a party's whip calling out the votes on behalf of its MPs.
-A personal vote can be requested after a contested voice vote by any MP, but whether a personal or party vote is held is at the discretion of the Speaker.
-Pieces of legislation which were treated as conscience issues in New Zealand include the Homosexual Law Reform Act 1986, Prostitution Reform Act 2003, Crimes (Substituted Section 59) Amendment Act 2007, Marriage (Definition of Marriage) Amendment Act 2013 and the present End of Life Choice Bill and Abortion Legislation Act 2020.
+In the New Zealand Parliament, the Speaker decides if a vote will be a personal vote.
+They may do so after any MP requests it following a contested voice vote.
+The Speaker usually agrees to such a request, but not always.
+A personal vote differs from a party vote in that MPs must physically enter a lobby to vote on a motion, rather than a party's whip calling out the votes on behalf of its MPs.
+Legislation that was treated as a conscience issue includes the Homosexual Law Reform Act 1986, Prostitution Reform Act 2003, Crimes (Substituted Section 59) Amendment Act 2007, Marriage (Definition of Marriage) Amendment Act 2013, End of Life Choice Act 2019 and Abortion Legislation Act 2020.
 The most common topic for conscience votes in New Zealand has been alcohol; a conscience vote relating to alcohol has happened every decade since the 1890s.

+In the case of a party vote, a party can decide to allow its members to vote differently from one another, in a split party vote.
+Thus individual parties can allow their members a conscience vote even when the Speaker has not declared a personal vote.

 United Kingdom

 In the British House of Commons there used to be a conscience vote every few years on the restoration of the death penalty, which had been abolished in 1964 (except for treason, for which it was abolished in 1998 in the Human Rights Act).
 It had always been rejected and this practice has now been abandoned.
 In Britain, laws concerning abortion have always been subject to a free vote.

 The proposed bans on hunting with dogs proposed by Tony Blair's government were the subject of several free votes in Parliament from 2001.
 On each occasion the Commons voted for a ban and the House of Lords rejected it.
-In 2004 the Government, trying to placate the Lords and other opponents of a ban, proposed only restriction and licensing of hunting but anti-hunting MPs (mostly Labour backbenchers) forced through an amendment which would effect a total ban.
+In 2004 the Government, trying to placate the Lords and other opponents of a ban, proposed only restriction and licensing of hunting, but anti-hunting MPs (mostly Labour backbenchers) forced through an amendment that would effect a total ban.
 Seconds after the vote on the amendment, the Government bowed to pressure and agreed to force the ban through the Lords under the Parliament Acts 1911 and 1949.
 It passed in November 2004.

-Other decisions which were taken by a free vote include abandoning the experiment with permanent summer time and bringing television cameras into Parliament.
+Other decisions that were taken by a free vote include abandoning the experiment with permanent summer time and bringing television cameras into Parliament.